martavp/pypsa-in-sophia/README.md

 Some useful commands to use in the cluster are described in the [Sophia documentation](https://dtu-sophia.github.io/docs/scheduler/).

 #### 5. Moving files to/from the cluster
 If you are using Windows, [WinSCP](https://winscp.net/eng/download.php) can be useful to copy folders to/from the cluster.
 Alternatively, use FileZilla on Windows, OSX or Linux.
-This makes moving files on the cluster much easier as you would otherwise have to use commands in the terminal to move files.

 ## C. Setting up the cluster

-**The following commands must be run on the cluster.
-Log in to the cluster as shown in [step 3](#2-connect-with-ssh)**
+**The following commands must be run on the cluster.**

 #### 1. Installing anaconda/miniconda